KontonGu/FaST-GShare/README.md

     ```
 ---
 ### Install and Uninstall FaST-GShare-Function (without Autoscaler)
 The deployment of the FaST-GShare-Function in this project does not include the FaST-GShare-Autoscaler and only deploys with a fixed number of replicas.
-The complete FaST-GShare serverless version is available at [FaST-GShare-Function](https://github.com/KontonGu/FaST-GShare-Function), and the basic verion of Autoscaler plugin can be found at [FaST-GShare-Autoscaler](https://github.com/KontonGu/FaST-GShare-Autoscaler.git).
+The complete FaST-GShare serverless version should include the FaST-GShare-Autoscaler, and the basic verion of Autoscaler plugin can be found at [FaST-GShare-Autoscaler](https://github.com/KontonGu/FaST-GShare-Autoscaler.git).
 - Install the FaST-GShare-Function Components
     ```
     $ bash ./install/install_fast-gshare-fn.sh